tdownie0/music-theor-ease/topics/Fundamentals/ch5.md

 Even briefly looking at this, you can see it is much longer.
 This may indeed be overkill for our situation, but it is interesting to point out what differences this makes.
 Now we have error checking when we are directly defining or accessing values.
-The structure of the class object also seems to assure that the object will not change its structure as readily.
-Even if keys like `pay` or `location` ended up changing, as long as their methods were updated internally, we would still be able to access their intended value through their respective methods, `getJobPay()` and `getJobLocation()`.
+The structure of the class object also seems to assure us that the object will not change its structure as readily.
+Even if property names like `pay` or `location` ended up changing, as long as their methods were updated internally, we would still be able to access their intended value through their respective methods, `getJobPay()` and `getJobLocation()`.
 This allows us to abstract the actual implementation from the end user.
 Reasons